yasithdev/yasithdev/README.md

 ---

 ## 🚀 Marketrix.ai — Let your software support itself
-Marketrix is a SaaS platform to add an **embedded AI assistant** to any web-based software.
-It hooks directly into the UI, simulates user behavior, and delivers support in three intelligent modes:
+Marketrix is a SaaS platform bringing **AI assistants** into any web-based application.
+It learns the app UI by simulating user behavior, embeds into the app as a widget, and delivers on-screen support to its users in three intelligent modes:
 - **Tell** – In-app AI chat
 - **Show** – Contextual UI walkthrough overlays
 - **Do** – Automated task execution